iris-crm/php-sdk/docs/Api/SubscriptionsApi.md

 # **subscriptionsSampleLeadUpdatedGet**
 > \Swagger\Client\Model\LeadUpdatedEventInfo subscriptionsSampleLeadUpdatedGet()

-Receive a notification when a lead's campaign, status, group, or field values are updated in this CRM, with the option to only receive a notification when a lead is in the status(es) specified here.
+Receive a notification when a lead's campaign, status, group, or field values are updated in this CRM, with the option to only receive a notification when a lead is in the status(es) specified here

 Example use: update field information for a record in an external system when the corresponding information is updated in this CRM.